-Bands with beer!
+You know some have their own planes, but did you know there are bands with their own beer?
+(And at least one have both – looking at you Bruce).
 We haven’t tried any of the brews on this list, but we would LOVE to (tap takeover, anyone?).
 Most of these beers are out of production or have very specific locales of availability, but we found it fascinating to research and find out which styles of beer our favourite bands have chosen for their brews.

 This list is made up of beers created deliberately in limited batches (Foo Town, Pearl Jam), with some beers more or less in permanent production (Megadeth and Iron Maiden).
 The others are beers that are not committing either way – dipping gingerly into the business of brewing.
 Some of these beers have already failed in the tough brew scene.

 We’ve looked up the beer ratings on Untappd and have included them in brackets after each beer name.
 The highest-rated beer on this list is the Cigar City American IPA brewed for Killswitch Engage, and the lowest is the Swedish lager made for KISS.

 This premium lager was brewed by German brewery Karlsberg (not to be confused with Danish brewing company Carlsberg) in 2015 to support the AC/DC album Rock or Bust.
 It’s brewed according to Reinheitsgebot regulations (the German beer purity law of 1516) and comes in at 5% ABV.
 “German beer, Australian hard rock”, indeed.

 Belching Beaver Brewery Ohms Pale Ale (3.75/5)

 This January 2021 limited-edition, dry-hopped pale ale is named after Deftone’s album Ohms.
 It’s not the band’s first collaboration beer; previously, they did a limited-edition DDHIPA, a Mexican-style lager (a clean, drinkable lager similar to a Vienna but using maize in the grain bill) and a brown ale.